yorkerlin/approxKLVB/README.md

 The following code is based on the KL method of <a href=http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.165.8505>Hannes Nickisch , Carlos Guestrin, 2008</a> using the variational piecewise bound obtained from <a href=https://github.com/emtiyaz/VariationalApproxExample> VariationalApproxExample</a>

-The following files are created based on the code,approxKL.m.
+The following files are created based on the code, approxKL.m.
 <br>
-approxKLWithLBFGS.m
+approxKLWithLBFGS.m (modified based on approxKL.m)
 <br>
-approxPiecesVB.m
+approxPiecesVB.m (modified based on approxKL.m)
 <br>

 You can run the following examples using GPML 2.0 (is included in this repo)